 You know the facts of your situation better than any attorney.
 Meet with a lawyer and have a frank and honest discussion about what has happened, what is happening, and what is likely to happen soon in your life.
 He or she will help you evaluate the strengths and weaknesses of your custody case, and together you can actively work to ensure that custody decision will be a no-brainer for the judge.

 As far as evidence of unfitness is concerned, recorded communications are often the best.
 You are probably well aware of the crazy things people will say when they believe no one but their husband or wife is listening.
-Fortunately for attorneys (and for you if you’re reading this), New Jersey is what’s known as a “one party consent” state.
+Fortunately for attorneys (and for you if you’re reading this), New Jersey is what’s known as a “one-party consent” state.
 That means only one party to a conversation needs to give permission to record it.
 If you’re talking with your soon-to-be-ex, that party can be you!
 As long as your spouse is in New Jersey, record away.
 If he or she is in another state, call an attorney to discuss this issue.

-Don’t you have a smart phone?
+Don’t you have a smartphone?
 Get one.
 You should be recording every single communication between you and your spouse from here on out.
 You never know when he or she will say something that has a substantial effect on custody.
 Without a recording, those words simply disappear into thin air right along with your chance at having custody locked up.
 You can testify up and down that a conversation occurred, but the other party will almost certainly deny that it ever happened, and the proceeding turns into a “he said, she said” mess.
 So many litigants choose to lie in family court that judges get jaded.
 It’s inevitable.
 Even the most outrageous allegation (perhaps especially the most outrageous allegations) ring hollow in family court without definitive proof.

 But once it’s on tape, there’s no denying it in the future.
 All the other party can do is try desperately to minimize the damage.

 The same is true of written communications.
-Email is preferable, but text message are an acceptable alternative.
+Email is preferable, but text messages are an acceptable alternative.
 The content of an email is stored indefinitely on your email provider’s servers.
 The content of a text message, however, may only be stored for a few days by the phone company.
 Afterward, once it’s deleted by the parties, the only record with your cell service provider will be a date and time (which is not much use in Court).
 Be careful in that regard.

 As always, call your attorney if you’re likely to encounter a serious custody dispute.
 There are few things in this world more important than the safety and welfare of your children, and the Court will be extremely reluctant to readdress custody once it’s been set at trial.
 Get it right the first time.